 If you have to play the Brand Game at work, that’s okay.
 But don’t let those narrow confines define who you are and are becoming.

 Living Skills offers positive psychology counseling, spiritual counseling and life coaching services in Atlanta for the LGBT community.
-Also available by Skype.
-If you have questions, comments or want to find out about our services, please email us at firstname.lastname@example.org.
+Sessions available by Skype.
+Please email us at firstname.lastname@example.org or visit www.livingskills.pro.
+Podcasts now available.